 Earn 1 Loyalty Point for every eligible $1 spent with the AAdvantage MileUp card.
 Bonus miles do not earn Loyalty Points.

 Here is a quick comparison of the two cards.
-Since I don’t dine out often, I found the 2X miles for groceries to be a greater value in the long run.
+Since I don’t dine out often, I found the 2X miles on groceries to be a better value over the long term.
 After crunching some numbers, I estimate I’ll earn about 10,400 miles yearly just from grocery purchases.

 | AAdvantage Platinum Select | AAdvantage MileUp |